The Local Structure of Compactified Jacobians: Group Actions on Rings

 Observe that the theorem computes the action of $\Aut(X,I)$ on $R_2$ when $X$ is automorphism-free.
 It would interesting to compute the action when $X$ is stable, but possibly admits non-trivial automorphisms.
-Indeed, such a result (combined with a suitable extension of Theorem~\ref{Thm: MainLocStr}) would allow us to remove the hypothesis that $X$ does not have an automorphism from Theorem~\ref{Thm: PolishedMainThm}.
-When $X$ does not admit an automorphism of order $p$, Fact~\ref{Fact: Rim} states that there is a unique action of $\Aut(X,I)$, so the problem is to modify the action described in Theorem~\ref{Thm: MainActionThm} to incorporate $\Aut(X)$.

-The case where $X$ admits an order $p$ automorphism is more challenging for then we can no longer cite Rim's work to assert that $\Aut(X,I)$ acts on $R_2$ or to assert that such an action, if it exists, is unique.
+Indeed, such a result (combined with a suitable extension of Theorem~\ref{Thm: MainLocStr}) would allow us to remove the hypothesis that $X$ does not have an automorphism from Theorem~\ref{Thm: MainThmA}.
+When $X$ does not admit an automorphism of order $p={\rm char}(k)$, Fact~\ref{Fact: Rim} states that there is a unique action of $\Aut(X,I)$, so the problem is to modify the action described in Theorem~\ref{Thm: MainActionThm} to incorporate $\Aut(X)$.
+The case where $X$ admits an order $p={\rm char}(k)$ automorphism is more challenging for then we can no longer cite Rim's work to assert that $\Aut(X,I)$ acts on $R_2$ or to assert that such an action, if it exists, is unique.
 Simply knowing if $R_2$ still admits an unique action of $\Aut(X,I)$ would be interesting.
 More generally, it would be interesting to know if Rim's Theorem remains true if the assumption that the group $G$ acting is linearly reductive is weakened.